ncihtan/htan_missing_manual/data_pub_submission/clin_biospec_assay.md

 All data should be identified using HTAN identifiers.
 Please see the [HTAN Identifier SOP](https://docs.google.com/document/d/1podtPP8L1UNvVxx9_c_szlDcU1f8n7bige6XA_GoRVM/edit?usp=sharing) for detailed instructions regarding assigning HTAN Identifiers.

-!!! :warning: *Please review your data to ensure that it does not contain PHI.*
+!!! *Please review your data to ensure that it does not contain PHI.*
 !!!

 ## Organize the data